-Perhaps nothing illustrates China's growing importance in Europe as much as the recent EU campaign to lift the arms embargo that it (along with the United States) has maintained against China since the Tiananmen Square crackdown in 1989.
+Perhaps nothing illustrates China's growing importance in Europe as much as the EU campaign last year to lift the arms embargo that it (along with the United States) has maintained against China since the Tiananmen Square crackdown in 1989.
 Momentum to lift the embargo appeared to accelerate early in 2005 despite a number of American efforts to derail it on the grounds that China has not made sufficient improvements in its human rights record.
 On February 2, 2005, the U.S. House of Representatives acted on a measure urging the EU to maintain the embargo, passing H.Res.
 57 by a vote of 411-3.
-Senator Lugar, Chairman of the Senate Foreign Relations Committee, has been quoted as saying he would support curbs on sales of advanced military technology to EU countries unless the EU could give strong assurances that advanced technologies would not be diverted to China should the embargo be lifted.42
+Senator Lugar, Chairman of the Senate Foreign Relations Committee, has been quoted as saying he would support curbs on sales of advanced military technology to EU countries unless the EU could give strong assurances that advanced technologies would not be diverted to China should the embargo be lifted.46

 Until China's passage of the anti-secession law on March 14, 2005, EU governments tended to dismiss American arguments that the PRC military, equipped with improved EU-provided defense technologies, could use those technologies to threaten Taiwan and U.S. forces in Asia.
-But these American arguments appeared strengthened by the PRC's anti-secession law, and the EU's campaign to lift the China arms embargo appears to have abated for the present.
+But these American arguments appeared